Lee Walls: Los Angeles Dodgers and Hankyu Braves

-Walls played all three games of the 1962 National League tie-breaker series, including a Game 1 start at first base, and contributed a pinch double in Game 2 (coincidentally, off O'Dell), driving home three RBIs to spark a crucial, seven-run Los Angeles rally.
+Game 2 went four hours and 18 minutes, the longest nine-inning game in MLB history at that time.
 By winning, 8–7, the Dodgers staved off elimination and extended the series to a decisive third contest.
-The next day, however, the Dodgers fell to the Giants in the ninth and final inning.
-Walls, pinch hitting for Larry Burright, made the final out, lining to center fielder Willie Mays.
+The next day, however, the Dodgers fell to the Giants in the ninth and final inning, the Giants scoring four runs in the top of the ninth to win the game 6–4.
+Walls, pinch hitting for Larry Burright, made the final out of the game, lining to center fielder Willie Mays.